spitzgoby/react-column-grid/README.md

 </Grid>
 ```

-See the Grid [documentation](./src/Grid.md) for a complete list of props that
+See the [Grid component documentation](./src/Grid.md) for a complete list of
-use breakpoints.
+props that use breakpoints.

 ## Width and Offset
 The `width` property is an object that defines the number of columns an item